oracle-devrel/leagueoflegends-optimizer/hols/dataextraction/client/client.md

     ![league loading screen](images/lab1-league1.png)
 2. After clicking on "play", we'll create a custom match and set to play against an AI bot:
     ![creating match](images/lab1-league2.png)
-3. TODO
+3. Now, we'll add an AI bot to play against us in the enemy team and start the game.
+Afterwards, we'll be in the champion select screen, where we'll have the option to select any champion.
     ![creating match 2](images/lab1-league3.png)
-4. TODO
+4. Now, we are inside the game after loading.
     ![in game](images/lab1-league4.png)
-5. After joining the game, we can start making HTTP requests to check our live champion statistics, score, cooldowns, etc. [To make the requests automatically, you can use this code.](../src/live_client_producer.py)
+5. After joining the game, we can start making HTTP requests to check our live champion statistics, score, cooldowns, etc. [To make the requests automatically, you can use this code.](../../../src/live_client_producer.py)
 [This is an example packet returned by the Live Client API](https://static.developer.riotgames.com/docs/lol/liveclientdata_sample.json) and we can observe the kind of information we can access from a player.
-I've attached the obtained sample from the screenshots above [in this file](../src/aux_files/example_live_client.txt).
+I've attached the obtained sample from the screenshots above [in this file](../../../src/aux_files/example_live_client.txt).
     ```json
     {
         "magicResist": 32,